vhoulbreque/road-simulator/README.md

 simulator.add(Crop())
 ```

 White object gives a range of white-ish colors to draw the lines.
 They may not appear exactly white on the images.
+There exists three colors for now (Yellow, White and DarkShadow).
+You can add more colors by replicating the yellow example.

 Now, let's generate the images.
 We just need to write:

 ```python
 simulator.generate(n_examples=100, path='my_dataset')
 ```
+where you need to set the number of images to be generated `n_examples` and the path you want them to be generated in `path`.

 ## Creating a model